Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 80% of New Year's resolutions fail by February – set goals instead

 If you’re looking to make a change in your life, why does it feel so difficult to stay focused?
 What is the point of New Year’s resolutions if they don’t last?
 Should you make New Year’s resolutions if they don’t stick?
 The answer might surprise you.
-New Year’s resolutions may come about once a year, but how you make and follow through on them says something about your goal-setting process.
+New Year’s resolutions may come about once a year, but how you make and follow through on the outcomes you want says something about your goal-setting process.
 Setting no New Year’s resolutions is actually the most reliable way to achieve your goals for the upcoming year.

-New Year’s resolutions are possible without a strategy for achieving them.
+No New Year’s resolutions are possible without a strategy for achieving them.
 Resolutions, like goals, become more attainable when you streamline your goal-setting process.
 When you’re having trouble reaching your resolutions, you need a way to achieve your goals no matter what.
 Instead of hardened resolve, you need a plan.
-Here’s how to achieve any resolution.
+Here’s how to replace resolutions with objectives that work.

 1. Decide and commit to making a change